Beachcombing for Vongole clams in Northern Italy

 Lessons learned from Vongole clams:

-• Beachcombing for vongole clams is a popular activity on the flat beaches, lagoons, and estuaries of the Adriatic Sea in Northern Italy.
+• Beachcombing for vongole clams is popular on the Adriatic Sea’s flat beaches, lagoons, and estuaries in Northern Italy.

-• Most vongole clams are typically caught using a fork attached to a stick.
-And they will be immediately cleaned to remove most of the sand.
+• Most vongole clams are caught using a fork attached to a stick.
+They are immediately cleaned to remove most of the sand.

-• Two siphon holes on wet sand at the beach are a clear indication that a vongole clam is present below.
+• Two siphon holes in wet sand at the beach clearly indicate that a vongole clam is present below.

 • ‘Spaghetti alle vongole’ is a simple yet incredibly delicious dish that perfectly combines umami, salty, and sour flavors.